auth0/docs/articles/mfa/guides/mfa-api/phone.md

 <%= include('../../_includes/_successful_confirmation') %>

-## Challenging with SMS
+## Challenging with SMS or Voice

-To challenge a user with SMS, follow the steps detailed below.
+To challenge a user with SMS or Voice, follow the steps detailed below.

 ### 1. Get the MFA token